 Related Post: What is the Average Monthly Gas Bill in the US?

-#4 – Noise Pollution – Pros and Cons of Wind Power
+#4 – Noise Pollution

 Wind turbines can be quite noisy, making this one of the more public wind power cons.
 This is why most wind turbines and wind farms are found in more rural areas away from residential areas.
 This is why the most popular place to have wind farms and there has been a shift of focus to offshore development by the US government.
-In these locations, noise pollution isn’t a major cons to wind power.
+In these locations, noise pollution isn’t a major con to wind power.
 With advancements in technology, newer designs have been shown to reduce noise complaints and have a much quieter presence than older designs.

 How Loud are Wind Turbines?

-• 50 – 60 decibels
+- 50 – 60 decibels

 To put this noise level about something you’d hear in your everyday life.
 50 – 60 decibels is equivalent to a quiet conversation or a quiet refrigerator.
 But keep in mind this is not the same size as your refrigerator.
-Imagine a refrigerator the size of the Statue of liberty running.
+Imagine a refrigerator the size of the Statue of Liberty running.
 That’s the amount of noise pollution one turbine can emit.

 Related Post: How to Understand Your Electric Bill